plyn85/First-Milestone-Project/README.md

  The goal here is to give the user a brief description of the gym an what its all about.

  ### Pricing
-   The pricing section which gives the user a chance to see the gyms prices.
+   The pricing section gives the user a chance to see the gyms prices.
 A further join up button is contained at the bottom of each pricing section.
 The goal here is to entice customers to join.
 A darker green Is used  here for the button to make It easier to focus on.